leric2/GROMORA-harmo/documentation/run_calibration.md

 containing all the interesting parameters computed during the calibration (Y-factor, T_hot, ...).
 Note that after this stage, we do not the raw data matrix anymore.

+#### Note on THot and TCold:

+For T_hot, there are often 2 different measurements recorded in the log file:
+* AI_0 : in/near the absorber
+* T_hot : near the heater, used for the stabilisation.

+For T_cold, we use the temperature of liquid nitrogen and we take into account some effect from the edge of the containter, reflections on the liquid surface, ...
+Therefore, we ended up using 80 K, which of course needs some references.

 ### 10. check the calibration (check_calibrated)